Scalingo/documentation/src/_posts/languages/php/2000-01-01-extensions.md

 `libyaml` is already available in our containers so we don't have to worry about it.
 But we still have to install `libyaml-dev`.
-To do so, create another file, called `Aptfile`, at the root of the project:
+To do so, create another file, named `Aptfile`, at the root of the project:

 ```
 libyaml-dev
 ```

-We then need to create a dedicated environment variable, called `PHP_PECL_EXTENSION_CONFIGURE_ARGS_yaml` and set its value to `--with-yaml=$BUILD_DIR/.apt/usr`.
+We then need to create a dedicated environment variable, named `PHP_PECL_EXTENSION_CONFIGURE_ARGS_yaml` and set its value to `--with-yaml=$BUILD_DIR/.apt/usr`.
 This instructs the platform to compile the extension with this flag, which tells the compile script where to find the